hannahdesmond/portfolio/goals/weekly/week-3.md

 ### 2. Follow an effective debugging process for web applications

-- Attended a debugging workshop.
+- Attended a debugging workshop and debugged a blog app.
+I used the stack trace to find several bugs in the code => [Debugging Blog App](https://github.com/hannahdesmond/skills-workshops/tree/master/how_the_web_works/debugging_blog_app)

 ### 3. Explain the basics of how the web works (e.g. request/response, HTTP, HTML, CSS)

-- Did servers-1 and clients-1 practicals to understand how clients and servers talk to each other.
+- Carried out servers-1 and clients-1 practicals to understand how clients and servers talk to each other.

 ### 4. Explain the MVC pattern